mosaicml/composer/docs/source/trainer/algorithms.rst

 |:robot:| Algorithms
 ====================

-Under construction |:construction:|

-Composer has an awesome library of speedups that can be composed together to easily create efficient training recipes.
+Composer has a curated collection of speedup methods ("Algorithms") that can be composed together to easily create efficient training recipes.
+We've

 Below is a brief overview of the algorithms currently in Composer.
 For more detailed information about each algorithm, see the :doc:`method cards</method_cards/methods_overview>`,